Fetal echogenic bowel

 - Beth Israel Deaconess Medical Center

-The echogenicity of the fetal bowel is assessed during second trimester obstetrical ultrasound examination because increased echogenicity is a marker for several fetal disorders.
-However, most cases have no underlying abnormality and have normal outcomes.
+The echogenicity of the fetal bowel is assessed during second-trimester obstetrical ultrasound examination because increased echogenicity is a marker for several fetal disorders.
+If this is an isolated finding, then the prognosis is usually good.